 Our lives are very different compared to the early 1990s, from which much of the emotional energy of this book derives.
 Back then, Becky was fighting for her life as she struggled to overcome breathing problems, a consequence of her having been born with achondroplasia, the most common form of dwarfism.
-Today she is fully recovered — a happy, healthy teenager who performs in school theatrical productions, who takes part in Girl Scouts, and who loves to write feature articles for the school paper and short stories for her own amusement.
+By the time she was three years old, though, she was fully recovered and has enjoyed good health ever since.
 She is four feet tall, with exceedingly short arms and legs, and she sways from side to side as she walks.
 Yet her dwarfism, though hardly an inconsequential part of her life, does not define her.

 Those negative portrayals have all but disappeared.
-A few years ago you couldn’t flip through the cable channels without coming across TLC’s upbeat series of programs on people with dwarfism — Little People, Big World, starring Matt and Amy Roloff, whom I have known for years, and who were interviewed for this book; Little Chocolatiers; and my personal favorite, The Little Couple, whose co-star, Jennifer Arnold, is a pediatrician who was profiled in one of the first magazine stories I read about dwarfism after Becky was born.
-I’m not sure what it says about our society that we will watch television programs about the ordinary goings-on of people just because they look different from most of us.
-But I do know that Becky is living at a time when the image of dwarfism is far more positive than it was a generation or two ago.
+A few years ago you couldn’t flip through the cable channels without coming across TLC’s upbeat series of reality shows on people with dwarfism — Little People, Big World, starring Matt and Amy Roloff, whom I have known for years, and who were interviewed for this book; Little Chocolatiers; and my personal favorite, The Little Couple, whose co-star, Jennifer Arnold, was a pediatrician who was profiled in one of the first magazine stories I read about dwarfism after Becky was born.
+Peter Dinklage, an actor with dwarfism who has starred in movies such as The Station Agent and in HBO’s fantasy series Game of Thrones, has emerged as a far more positive representative of the dwarf community than poor Hank.

 From its inception, this book had two intended audiences: families affected by dwarfism and other disabilities, whom I hoped could learn from our experiences; and a wider readership that might be interested in the history, culture, and science of a rare and little-understood condition.

 Difference creates community, and by far the most rewarding aspect to having a child with dwarfism has been becoming part of the dwarf community — as interesting and engaging a group of people as I have known.
 We would not have chosen dwarfism for our daughter.
-Yet we are grateful for the friendships we have all made through Little People of America, the leading organization for people with dwarfism and their families.
+Yet we are grateful for the friendships she has made through Little People of America, the leading organization for people with dwarfism and their families.
 Little People is not just our story, but theirs as well.